savonet/book/workflow.md

 ```{.liquidsoap include="liq/normalize.liq" from=2 to=-1}
 ```

-Of course the `normalize` operator takes quite a number of optional parameters in order to control the way the normalization is performed:
+Of course, the `normalize` operator takes quite a number of optional parameters in order to control the way the normalization is performed:

 - `target` is the loudness we are trying to achieve for the stream (-13 dB by